-The Department should at concentrations approach, setting the standar of Acount current? feasible taking int// For carcinogens For carcinogens, a risk level treatment technolog// (predicting the chance of of one in one milli 👼 lifetime) is suggested as contracting cancer 334 mit which current scientific knowledge and techriff for non-carcina Comparable low lever of notontial suggested where evident higher uniform is established.
-Somewhat wees for this recommended for subtraction and appropriate studies have not best possible harm is well have.
+The Department should at concentrations setting the standar of Account current as low as feasible taking int// For carcinogens For carcinogens, a risk level treatment technolog/ (predicting the chance of of one in one milli contracting cancer if anit which and the latter than the latte mit which current scientific knowledge and technic for non-carcinate Comparable low lever of notontial suggested where evident higher water established.
+Somewhat wees for this recommended for subwardertaken appropriate studies have not best possible harm is well met.

-NYPIRG supports these graphic inking Water Act also suggests that strategy embodied in the Safe removing the broad spectrum of treatment technology capable treatment.
-This is essential for water toxics found in water be it wources such as the Niagara. supplies that tap contaminated
+NYPIRG supports these gradient in the Safa removing the broad spectrum of treatment technology capable travalled.
+This is essential for water toxics found in water be it wources such as the Niagara.

-In conclusion, New York interest at an environmental nexus.
-The Niagara is a singular river. protect it.
-Progress has been made.
-But what of the future? protect it.
-Progress has been to protect it.
-Progress has been made.
-But what of the future?
-I have outlined: drinking water intensification of the problem.
-I have outlined: drinking water intensification of the problem.
-I have outlined: drinking water fish and wildlife that are too contamination on a wider scale.
-Sibly even more staggering cancer toxic for humans to consume, which conditions can improve.
+In conclusion, New York interest as a singular river. protect it.
+Progress has beat proceed to the future? protect it.
+Progress has beat proceed, there will be an Unless toxic pollutants are the fish and wildlife that are too contamination on a wider scale sibly even more staggering cancer toxic for humans to consume, it conditions can improve.
 A rates.
-Conversely, environmental communication of environmental communication of environmental communication be fully effective.
-The onus of toxic pollution programs need to you.
+Conversely, environmental communication of environmental communication of the programs need to toxic pollution programs need to provide the funding that renewal of environmental communication be fully effective.
+The onus of making those decisions lies with you.

-Public opinion polls indignate that most New Yorkers still consider themselves to be environmentalists at heart.
+Public opinion polls indigente that most New Yorkers still consider themselves to be environmentalists at heart.
 They consider themselves to be environmentalists at heart.
 They consider themselves to be environment.
-They do not greatly value the Empire State (not programs) taken to want to see it laid to waster (not programs) that strengthen and expand existing pollution control programs, that strengthen and expand existing perm fate.
-Severe cuts in federal will surely be New York's long a heavy toll unless New York can environmental programs will the pob that was begun many years ago.
-Muster the funds to finish the pob that was begun many years ago.
-Please consider the future at the program of action.
+They do not greatly value the Empire State (not programs) taken to want to see it laid to waster (not programs), that strengthen and expand existing pollution control programs, that strengthen and expand existing pollution control programs, that strengthen and expand existing pollution control programs, that here are not programs will be a heavy toll unless New York can environmental programs will be pollution to that was begun many years ago.
+The programs are the funds to finish the pollution control programs, that he programs will be programs as a pollution control programs, that he programs will be programs as a pollution control programs, that he programs will be provided the programs are programs as a pollution control programs, that he programs will be programs as a pollution control programs, that he programs will be provided the programs are programs as a pollution control programs.

 Thank you.
-I will try by answer any questions my testimony may have raised.
+I will try $\mathbb{H}^{n}$ any questions my testimony may have raised.